-Our work builds on a growing literature on coupled power and transportation systems, with particular focus on network equilibria and inefficiencies arising from network expansion.
-The related research can be grouped into three interrelated streams: classical \mh{BP}, coupled system modeling, and optimal pricing.
+Our work builds on a growing literature on coupled power and transportation systems, with a particular focus on network equilibria and inefficiencies arising from network expansion.
+The related work can be grouped into three streams: classical \mh{BP}, coupled system modeling, and optimal pricing.